Total curvatures of model surfaces control topology of complete open manifolds with radial curvature bounded below. I: Introduction

-\begin{theorem}{\rm (\cite[Main Theorem]{S1})} Let $X$ be a connected, complete open, finitely-connected and oriented Riemannian $2$-manifold with one end.
+\begin{theorem}{\rm (\cite[Main Theorem]{S1})} Let $X$ be a connected, complete non-comact, finitely-connected and oriented Riemannian $2$-manifold with one end.
 If the total curvature of $X$ is greater than $(2 \chi (X) - 1) \pi$, then all Busemann functions on $X$ are exhaustions.
 In particular, if the total curvature of $X$ is greater than $\pi$, then $X$ is homeomorphic to $\R^2$ and also all Busemann functions are exhaustions.
-Here, a function $F : X \lra \R$ is called an exhaustion, if $F^{-1}( - \infty, a ]$ is compact for all $a \in \R$. \end{theorem} In Section $3$ of this article, one can find the definition and some properties of a Busemann function on an arbitrary complete open Riemannian $n$-manifold.
-Remark that it is also obtained in \cite[Main Theorem]{S1} that all Busemann functions on $X$ are non-exhaustions, if the total curvature of $X$ is less than $(2 \chi (X) - 1) \pi$.
+Here, a function $F : X \lra \R$ is called an exhaustion, if $F^{-1}( - \infty, a ]$ is compact for all $a \in \R$. \end{theorem} In Section \ref{dbf} of this article, one can find the definition and some properties of a Busemann function on an arbitrary complete non-compact Riemannian manifold.
+Note that it is also proved in \cite[Main Theorem]{S1} that all Busemann functions on $X$ are non-exhaustions, if the total curvature of $X$ is less than $(2 \chi (X) - 1) \pi$.